 Our Middle School staff has built a program that delivers strategic leadership focused on meeting both the academic and emotional needs of our students during this transitional period of development in every child’s life.
 Through our small class sizes, close collaboration and caring, our teachers stay in tune with and respond to the needs of our Middle School students.
 Our alumni have consistently reported to us that they entered high school feeling confident and well prepared.

 Like our elementary school, our Middle School constantly strives to provide our students with opportunities to expand perspectives, exercise talents and develop purposeful goal development and problem-solving skills.
 All Middle School students study Art, Music and Spanish in addition to their core academic subjects and quarterly electives.
 Every school year begins with a 3-day teambuilding retreat where all three Middle School grades come together to achieve common ground.
-In the spring, each grade takes its own weeklong trip to places like Moab, Utah and Sea Camp in San Diego, California.
+In the spring, each grade takes its own weeklong trip to places like Snow Mountain Ranch, Keystone Science Camp and Sea Camp in San Diego, California.
 PTO sponsored fundraisers help to pay for these trips.